 Swiss Re AG (SSREF) Received its Third Buy in a Row

-After RBC Capital and UBS gave Swiss Re AG (Other OTC: SSREF) a Buy rating last month, the company received another Buy, this time from Berenberg Bank.
-Analyst Kathy Fear maintained a Buy rating on Swiss Re AG today and set a price target of CHF99.00.
-The company’s shares closed last Friday at $89.40.
+After RBC Capital and UBS gave Swiss Re AG (Other OTC: SSREF) a Buy rating last month, the company received another Buy, this time from Barclays.
+Analyst Claudia Gaspari maintained a Buy rating on Swiss Re AG today and set a price target of CHF95.00.
+The company’s shares closed last Monday at $89.40.

+Gaspari has an average return of 16.6% when recommending Swiss Re AG.

 See today’s analyst top recommended stocks >>